 Detailed topographic information was not available at the time of this report.
-However, based on topographic information obtained from Google Earth, the site topography ranges from $1199\pm$ feet mean sea level (msl) in the northern area of the site to $1224\pm$ feet msl in the southeastern area of the site.
-However, the bottom of the existing drainage coarse, located at the northeast corner of the site is at an elevation of $1181\pm$ feet msl.
-With the exception of the drainage coarse, the site topography slopes gently downward to the northwest at a gradient of $1\pm$ percent.
-In the northeast corner of the site, the site grades slope downward into the drainage coarse at an approximate inclination of 1/2h:1v (horizontal to vertical).
+However, based on topographic information obtained from Google Earth, the site topography ranges from 1224± feet mean sea level (msl) in the northwest corner of the site, to 1251± feet msl in the east-central area of the site.
+The site topography generally slopes to the west at a gradient of 3± percent.